 In the 1919 city directory it's the Virginia.
 In the 1920 directory it's listed as the Victoria -- perhaps a typo.
 It's listed as Virginia (again) from 1922 at least through 1930.
 In the 1932 directory it has become the Star Theatre.

 The 1936 photo by Alfred Eisenstaedt shows the Star running "Gambling Lady" with Barbara Stanwyck (1934), "Master of Men" with Jack Holt (1933) and some old Buster Crabbe films.
 Thanks to Ken McIntyre for finding the photo.
-The photo makes an appearance on a 2011 Quite Continental blog post as one of Eisenstaedt's works that were coming up for auction at Doyle New York.
+The photo also made an appearance on a Quite Continental blog post when some of Eisenstaedt's works were coming up for auction at Doyle New York in 2011.

 Seating: 300